-Manjari Sharma grew up in Mumbai, India and before moving to the US she worked for her national news daily The Times of India as a photo journalist and a leading south asian photo magazine called Better Photography.
+Manjari Sharma grew up in Mumbai, India.
+Before moving to the US she worked for the national news daily The Times of India as a photo journalist and a leading South Asian photo magazine called Better Photography.
 She holds a bachelors degree in Visual Communication from S.N.D.T University, Mumbai and a BFA in photography from Columbus College of Art and Design in Columbus, Ohio.

 Dimensions: Image: 25.4 x 30.6 cm